 We are simply not designed to experience broken relationships, so every time they come, it hurts.

 Rejection Can Be Reversed

 Let’s look at an illustration of this dynamic.
 October Sky is a movie based on the real life story of Homer Hickam, a coal miner’s son who was inspired by the launch of Sputnik 1 in 1957 to take up rocketry.
-In doing so, he rejected his father’s wish that he follow in his steps as a foreman in the mines.
+In doing so, he rejected his father’s wish that he follow in his steps as a foreman in the coal mines.
 As a result, his father pulled away from him, leaving Homer unsupported as he struggled to follow his dreams.
 Rejection often begets rejection.

 But when Homer faced an overwhelming crisis, his father made a great personal sacrifice to help him win a national science fair.
 As a result, Homer received a college scholarship and earned a meeting with Dr. Wernher Von Braun, the father of modern rocketry.

 When Homer returned home, he tried to reach out to his father, as this poignant scene shows.
 Watch carefully and you’ll see how difficult it is to repair the deep hurts of mutual rejection.
 (If a video screen does not appear below, click here. )

 What did you see?
 A boy celebrating a great achievement and longing to share it with his father?
 A father putting up walls because he not only felt rejected but also jealous of the famous man who had inspired his son?
 A boy still trying unsuccessfully to bond with his father?

 All too many relationships end this way.
 But it’s not inevitable, as the final scene in this movie illustrates.
 (If a video screen does not appear below, click here. )

 The climax of this movie is not the flawless launch of a rocket.
 Nor is it a meeting with a famous scientist, a full-ride scholarship or Homer’s eventual career with NASA.